yrsong001/GPTAnno/README.md

 ### Step 2: Subclustering, Marker Discovery and Annotation with Strategy Selection

-Depends on the research needs, subclustering annotated cell type (user speciy or by default criteria) and find marker genes:
+Depends on the research needs, subclustering annotated cell type (user specify or by default criteria: has decendants on CL and exceeds the minimum number of cells, 10,000 by default) and find marker genes:

 ```r
 subcluster_results <- subcluster_and_find_markers(